ungive/discord-music-presence/PRIVACY.md

 ### Analytics Metrics (privacy-friendly)

-Additionally the following anonymous metrics ("Analytics Metrics") are transmitted to a privacy-friendly analytics service (Simple Analytics, more information in the next section) at most once a day:
+The following anonymous metrics ("Analytics Metrics") are transmitted to a privacy-friendly analytics service (Simple Analytics, more information in the next section) at most once a day: